chrmey/SPRECLib/readme.md

 A Java library for the SamplePREanalyticalCode Version 2 from the [ISBER](https://www.isber.org/page/SPREC?&hhsearchterms=%22sprec%22)

-## Getting started

 ### Terminology in SPRECLib

-The elements of a SPREC code in SPRECLib are called parts.
-For example FluidSampleType, PrimaryContainer and PreCentrifugation are such parts.
-Each part has a defined set of values, each one of them with an one or three character code called CodePart.
-Seven parts with their CodeParts make up the full code of a sample.
+A SPREC is made up of seven factors, that define the most important pre-analytical factors of a sample.
+For example FluidSampleType, PrimaryContainer and PreCentrifugation are such factors.
+Each factor has a defined set of values, each containing a one or three character code.

-SPRECLib also allows to "build up" a part from its values, that means you can use a temperature (degrees celsius) and a time value (minutes or two timestamps in milliseconds) and combine them to a PreCentrifugation.
+SPRECLib offers to obtain lists of the SPREC-Factors for the use in e.g. dropdown selects.
+Also SPRECLib offers a way to pass data such as temperature (degrees celsius), times (Java Instant), speed (grams) to obtain a factor.

 You see an overview of the structure of SPRECLib in the picture below.